threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#manual__faq?id=i-plugged-an-hdmi-cable-from-my-monitor-into-the-node-and-the-monitor-is-displaying-nothing-what-can-i-do">I plugged an HDMI cable from my monitor into the node and the monitor is displaying nothing.
 What can I do?</a></li>
 <li><a href="#manual__faq?id=what-does-it-mean-when-i-see-during-the-3node-boot-the-message-error--context-deadline-exceeded">What does it mean when I see, during the 3node boot, the message: error = context deadline exceeded?</a></li>
 <li><a href="#manual__faq?id=i-try-to-boot-a-3node-but-i-get-the-error-no-route-to-host-on-linux-what-does-it-mean">I try to boot a 3node, but I get the error No Route to Host on Linux.
 What does it mean?</a></li>
+<li><a href="#manual__faq?id=when-booting-a-3node-i-get-the-message-failed-to-register-node-failed-to-create-node-failed-to-submit-extrinsic-invalid-transaction-registration-failed-what-could-fix-this">When booting a 3node, I get the message: failed to register node: failed to create node: failed to submit extrinsic: Invalid Transaction: registration failed.
+What could fix this?</a></li>
 <li><a href="#manual__faq?id=i-try-to-boot-a-3node-but-i-get-the-message-no-route-with-default-gateway-found-what-does-it-mean">I try to boot a 3node, but I get the message no route with default gateway found.
 What does it mean?</a></li>
 <li><a href="#manual__faq?id=i-have-trouble-connecting-the-3node-to-the-grid-with-a-10gb-nic-card-what-can-i-do">I have trouble connecting the 3node to the Grid with a 10GB NIC card.
 What can I do?</a></li>
 <li><a href="#manual__faq?id=i-switch-the-ethernet-cable-to-a-different-port-when-my-3node-was-running-internet-connection-is-lost-what-can-i-do">I switch the ethernet cable to a different port when my 3node was running.
 Internet connection is lost.
 What can I do?</a></li>